JerryPeng0201/NEBULA/nebula/data/generation/teleoperation/README.md

 ![teleop_banner](/figures/teleop_banner.png)

 Nebula teleoperation provides an intuitive click-and-drag interface, powered by the Sapien engine, for efficient data collection.
 The system leverages **gRPC** to expose the Ubuntu-exclusive **mplib** motion planner as a remote service.
-By running mplib inside a Docker container on Ubuntu, users can connect and interact with the planner from their local machine (macOS or Ubuntu) via gRPC, enabling cross-platform teleoperation.
+By running mplib inside a Ubuntu Docker container, users can connect and interact with the planner from their local machine (macOS or Ubuntu) via gRPC, enabling cross-platform teleoperation.

 **Key Features:**